 Using automated tests developers can easily verify that after applying the latest changes to the project, all elements continue working as expected.
 As the project grows so does the importance of automated tests: with the code base expanding every change has bigger impact and risk of affecting some other pieces of code.
 Automated tests allow developers to verify that the solution works correctly and catch any possible issues early on.

-Where linting is helpful to validate the syntax of the particular file, often developers need more support in order to verify that the project as a whole meets the guidelines.
+Where linting is helpful to validate the syntax of the particular file, often developers need more support to verify that the project as a whole meets the guidelines.
 Generally linters focus on the code itself but miss the context of what the particular code file represents.
 In SharePoint Framework solutions artifacts have specific requirements, for example a web part should have a unique ID in the project.
 Also organizations might have other requirements such as not referencing scripts from CDN or only using a specific version of a particular library.
 This is where linters generally fall short and developers need other tools.

-SharePoint Code Analysis Framework (SPCAF) is a third party solution frequently used by SharePoint developers, administrators and employees in quality assurance and security roles to verify that SharePoint customizations meet organizational quality guidelines.
+SharePoint Code Analysis Framework (SPCAF) is a third-party solution frequently used by SharePoint developers, administrators, and employees in quality assurance and security roles to verify that SharePoint customizations meet organizational quality guidelines.
 SPCAF integrates with the whole application lifecycle process helping organizations lower the total cost of ownership of SharePoint customizations.
 SPCAF offers a set of rules that specifically target SharePoint Framework solutions.

 Upgrading SharePoint Framework projects

 Deploying a SharePoint customization to production usually doesn't mean the end of its lifecycle.
 Frequently the requirements change or new requirements are added in both cases leading to changes in the solution.
 To properly update a customization previously deployed to production developers have to take a number of things into account.

 Semantic versioning (SemVer)